PSPDFKit/react-native/README.md

 #### Process Annotations

-The PSPDFKit React Native iOS Wrapper allows you to create a new document with processed (embedded, flattenned, removed, or printed) annotations.
+The PSPDFKit React Native Wrapper allows you to create a new document with processed (embedded, flattenned, removed, or printed) annotations on Android and iOS.
 In the snippet below, we add a button which flattens all the annotations of the document from the currently displayed `PSPDFKitView` in a newly processed PDF file:

 ```javascript
 <View>